HazyResearch/deepdive/doc/faq.md

 ### How can I debug extractors?

 If you print to *stderr* instead of *stdout* the messages will appear in the log file.

+### Can I have features for dictionary entries with precise terms (e.g., Cretaceous), and less-precise terms (e.g., Recent, Word)?

+We suggest that you separate them into two features or inference rules.
+That way DeepDive will learn the weight for each dictionary and choose the one to trust.